slash-fr/jka-server-status/README.md

 ## Installation
 - Clone (or copy the content of) this repository onto your server,
+- Copy `config.sample.php` to `config.php` and edit the configuration to suit your needs,
+- Make sure PHP has write access to the `cache` and `log` folders,
 - Setup your web server to point to the `public` folder,
-- Copy `config.sample.php` to `config.php` and edit the configuration to suit your needs,
-- Make sure PHP has write access to the `cache` and `log` folders.
+- Let the web server serve static files, and pass all other requests to `index.php`.

 ## Sample Nginx config
 Have a look at [`nginx.sample.conf`](doc/nginx.sample.conf) for an example of: